flotpython/webintro/notebooks/51-jquery.md

 most popular being essentially `npm` and/or `yarn`
 that we will cover briefly later on

-however this remains quite convenient
+however `cdnjs` remains quite convenient
 if you use only a handful of 3rd party tools